dbmdz/wolpi/docs/configuration.md

 of these settings will impact the compliance level and the set of additional features described in the `info.json` responses.

-- `restrict-to-sizes`: If set to `true`, Wolpi will only allow requests for sizes that are explicitly available in the source images (i.e. the tiles encoded into a TIF or JP2 image, or the full resolution image).
-This can improve performance and increase cache hit rates, at the cost of a loss of flexibility for clients.
-Defaults to `false`.
-Will cause the compliance level to be reduced to "level 0" if enabled.

 Wolpi supports various **optional features** of the IIIF Image API specification that can be enabled or disabled through the `iiif.features` section, that is split in multiple subsections.
-By defaults, all features (except if otherwise stated) are *enabled*.
+By default, all features (except if otherwise stated) are *enabled*.

 ### Limits